 - Taken additional social distancing precautions such as removing breakroom seating and discontinuing the use of communal coffee pots

-Additionally, all employees have been advised to stay home should they develop COVID-19 symptoms, and our corporate staff is telecommuting when possible.
-We have a detailed, step-by-step protocol in place for every Estes location (including terminals, as well as our corporate headquarters) should any employee display or report symptoms, or test positive for COVID-19.
-And we are doing our part to support emergency responses in several states.
+Additionally, all employees have been instructed to stay home should they develop COVID-19 symptoms, and not return to work until they have been advised by a health care professional that it is safe to do so.
+Our corporate staff is telecommuting when possible, and we have a detailed, step-by-step protocol in place for every Estes location (including terminals, as well as our corporate headquarters) should any employee display or report symptoms, or test positive for COVID-19.
+We are also doing our part to support emergency responses in several states.

 We continue to explore and implement additional safety measures as this situation develops to best protect our employees and customers.

 Will the border restrictions for Canada and Mexico impact Estes’ operations?

 No, both border restrictions exempt essential workers, which includes truck drivers who are critical to maintaining the global supply chain.

 All Residential shipments should be delivered as scheduled, however, we are making a few changes to our service to reduce the risk of potential exposure to both our consignees and employees.

 In order to comply with Center for Disease Control and Prevention (CDC) policy guidelines regarding “Social Distancing” and to protect Shippers, Consignees, Employees, and others from potential exposure to the coronavirus during the COVID-19 emergency, Estes will not require signed delivery receipts.
 Instead, drivers will be logging the date and time of the delivery, the place of delivery, the name of the individual who received the shipment, and will be taking a photograph of the delivered shipment, which includes a date and time stamp as proof of delivery.